aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 # Solver Development for SAT/SMT-Comp

 This README covers the process of building your solver and embedding it in docker images.
-We suggest that you proceed in two stages: first build the Mallob example and test it out.
-Once you have the Mallob example working, follow the instructions in the [second section](#preparing-your-own-solver-images).

 # Example: Mallob